12 Apr Strobes vs Continuous lighting

 Before the invention of super bright LED lights this would have been a much easier argument but LED lights have really become a game changer in this space.

-With continuous lighting in the past, lights would generate massive amounts of heat and also chew through electricity like there was no tomorrow.
+With continuous lighting in the past, lights would generate massive amounts of heat, they would also consume as much power as a football stadium at night.

-The lighting units were really big, making for more difficult transport, which for most people made them really not much of a viable option.
+The lighting units were really big and heavy, making them more difficult transport, which for most people made them really not much of a viable option.

-The benefits of strobes being that they don’t generate much heat, they are relatively light and small and generate massive amounts of light for their comparative size.
+The benefits of strobes is that they don’t generate much heat, they are relatively light and small and generate massive amounts of light for their comparative size.

-So now we have a brief background but let’s bring it into today’s terms since LED lights are in massive abundance and the prices just keep coming down.
+So now that we have a brief background of the past, let’s bring it into today’s terms, since today LED lights are in massive abundance and the prices just keep coming down.

 What are the benefits of continuous lighting:

-With continuous lighting what you see is what you get, there is no guess work or light metering required, live view on your camera is pretty much what you will get when you press the shoot button.
+With continuous lighting what you see is what you get, there is no guess work or light metering required, live view of your eye or on your camera is pretty much what you will get when you press the shoot button.

 With LED lights there is very little heat and the power consumption is extremely low.

-LED lights are light weight, are in most cases daylight color balanced.
+LED lights are light weight, and in most cases daylight color balanced with an incandescent option.

-You can use it for your video projects.
+You can also use them for your video projects.

 The biggest benefit however and what I see as being the game changer for me is that when using continuous lighting you can shoot with a low power output and make use of a very shallow depth of field “without using ND filters” which opens up all sorts of creative doors for your photography.